 EXAMPLE/CASE STUDY: Year on year we have seen significant increases on TR26 Roof Truss timbers (up to 60%) meaning we pay between 25-30% more overall on Trusses compared to two years ago.
-We use our good supplier relationships and purchasing scale to secure as good a commercial outcome as we can in the circumstances.
+We use our good supplier relationships and purchasing scale to secure as good a commercial outcome as we can.